iremkapucuoglu/p4b-website/content/en/posts/use-cases-goat-urban-development-concepts.md

 Our open source planning software GOAT contains various POIs like sports facilities, supermarkets, kindergartens and parks.
 These can be visualized and their spatial distribution analyzed with different accessibility indicators and intersected with population data.
 [Isochrones](/en/tutorials/isochrone/ "tutorials to isochrones") and [heatmaps](/en/docs/heatmap/ "documentation about heatmaps") can be used to find gaps in accessibility, identify opportunities for redensification, and thus address grievances.

 A good benchmark for accessibility is the results of [multi-isochrones](/en/tutorials/multiisochrones/ "tutorials to multi-isochrones").
-This form of isochrones calculate what proportion of residents:inside a neighborhood have access to a particular daily amenity.
+This form of isochrones calculate what proportion of residents inside a neighborhood have access to a particular daily amenity.
 Different means of transport as well as travel time can be chosen.
 Figure 2 shows an exemplary accessibility analysis with isochrones to supermarkets within 10 minutes.

 ![](/images/abb2-en.png)